proshoon/WeightLifting/README.md

 # 13> created RF model; showed 94% accuracy on validation set
 # now we are fairly confident that we have a good model
+# OUT OF SAMPLE ERROR IS 6%.
+NOT SO BAD

 # 14> did prediction on testing data